Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: Experiments

 In Table \ref{tab:stmp_quantitative_results}, we report the average peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), Fréchet inception distance (FID), and learned perceptual image patch similarity (LPIPS) to assess fidelity to the ground-truth image and perceptual reconstruction quality.
 Across different sampling ratios and noise levels, the proposed \ac{STMP} algorithm consistently outperforms competing baselines on the majority of these metrics.
 In particular, \ac{STMP} achieves the highest PSNR and SSIM in all settings, indicating superior pixel-level accuracy and structural preservation.
 At the same time, its lower FID and LPIPS scores demonstrate that \ac{STMP} also produces more realistic and perceptually convincing images.
 These results collectively show that \ac{STMP} not only adheres closely to the underlying measurements but also delivers highly competitive perceptual quality.

+Next, we evaluate \ac{STMP} on the LDCT dataset using \ac{DFT} sensing matrices with equispaced Cartesian masks.
+Since \ac{Score-MI} and Score-SDE only support noiseless observations, we set $\delta_0=0$ in the experiments reported in Fig.~\ref{fig:tsp_major_mri1}, Fig.~\ref{fig:tsp_major_mri2}, and Table~\ref{tab:tsp_major_mri}.
+Overall, \ac{STMP} achieves the best reconstruction quality for almost all sampling ratios and consistently outperforms the optimization-based baselines by a clear margin.
+Compared with score-based posterior sampling methods, \ac{STMP} provides comparable or better visual fidelity while preserving fine anatomical structures more faithfully, especially in highly compressed regimes.
+Quantitatively, \ac{STMP} attains the highest PSNR across all sampling ratios and the best SSIM in most cases, demonstrating its strong reconstruction accuracy and robustness on the LDCT dataset.

-Fig.~\ref{fig_tradeoff} illustrates the tradeoff between reconstruction performance and computational complexity.
+Fig.~\ref{fig_tradeoff} illustrates the tradeoff between reconstruction performance and computational complexity on the FFHQ dataset.
 For the baseline algorithms, we generate the tradeoff curves by varying the number of reverse-diffusion steps, whereas for \ac{STMP} we directly report the reconstruction performance at each iteration.
 Compared with DiffPIR, DPS, and DDRM, the proposed \ac{STMP} algorithm achieves high SSIM and low LPIPS within only a small number of iterations, demonstrating its superior efficiency.
 Regarding per-iteration complexity, the computational cost of these methods is dominated by the \ac{NFEs} of the score network.
 In \ac{STMP}, each iteration requires one NFE from the first-order score network and one NFE from the second-order score network.
 However, these two NFEs can be executed in parallel, meaning that the overall time per iteration is comparable to that of DiffPIR and DDRM, both of which involve only a single NFE per step.
-In contrast, DPS requires not only forward propagation during each NFE, but also backpropagating gradients through the score network.
+In contrast, DPS requires not only a forward pass for each NFE but also backpropagation through the score network.
 This makes the iterative steps in DPS even more computationally expensive.

+{ In Fig.~\ref{fig:major_svd_kappa}, we investigate the effect of the condition number $\kappa$ on the convergence behavior of \ac{STMP} for general unitarily-invariant sensing matrices constructed via \ac{SVD}.
+As $\kappa$ increases, the singular values become more ill-conditioned, leading to a slower convergence rate.
+Nevertheless, \ac{STMP} remains stable and eventually attains similar reconstruction performance for all tested $\kappa$, demonstrating its robustness to non-partial-orthogonal sensing matrices.
+Fig.~\ref{fig:major_cg} further evaluates the practical implementation of the \ac{LMMSE} update using the \ac{CG} method.
+The results show that, for \ac{i.i.d.} Gaussian sensing matrices, only a few \ac{CG} iterations are sufficient to achieve nearly identical convergence behavior.
+Moreover, increasing the number of Hutchinson probe vectors brings negligible improvement.
+These observations confirm that the proposed \ac{CG}-based implementation provides an efficient and accurate alternative to explicit matrix inversion, with very low computational overhead. }